$695.00

 Still another name scrap quilts went by is the “postage stamp” quilt, so called because quilters would use their tiniest scraps, sometimes no bigger than a postage stamp.
 Perhaps the original motivation was not wasting the smallest piece (historians recall the scarcity of the Great Depression in this), but it also became a challenge at some point.
 Quilters would collect thousands of pieces to compete with each other in making stitched masterpieces.

-A quilt is not only a comfy blanket: it is also a masterpiece of art.
-The crafters that design our quilts choose top-notch colorful materials and organize them in an attractive work of art.
-Choose from our selection of over 2 hundred Amish homemade quilts for a quilt that perfectly enhances your taste.
+A quilt is not just a comfy bed cover: it is also a piece of art.
+The crafters that make our quilts select top-notch vivid fabrics and organize them in a captivating masterpiece.
+Select from our selection of over two hundred Amish homemade quilts for a quilt that best matches your style.

-While the pieces of fabric are stitched together by machine to guarantee tighter stitching, all the quilting is done by hand.
-100% cotton fabrics compose the top and bottom of the quilt.
-The batting sandwiched in between those two layers, however, is 100% polyester.
-This polyester batting warranties both heat as well as excellent washing results.
+Although the fabric pieces are stitched with each other by machine to make certain tighter sewing, all the quilting is done by hand.
+100% cotton materials compose the top and bottom of the quilt.
+The batting sandwiched in between those two layers, nevertheless, is 100% polyester.
+This polyester batting warranties both warmth and also superb washing outcomes.

-You will find our quilts to be reasonably generous in length and width.
-The majority of our quilts are generous enough to take care of the need for a dust ruffle or pillow shams.
-Just as bed heights differ, every quilt's proportions varies.
-We specify the quilt's dimensions as well as the calculated drop for you to compare to the proportions you want to have.
-Kindly do your research prior to your purchase!As a matter of fact, our quilts are indeed washable in a washing machine!
-We suggest the following guidelines for ideal handling results:
+Most of our quilts are generous enough to eliminate the necessity for a dust ruffle or pillow shams.
+Just as mattress heights vary, each quilt's proportions varies.
+We specify the quilt's measurements along with the calculated drop for you to compare to the dimensions you are trying to find.
+Please do your measuring ahead of buying!Fortunately, our quilts are certainly machine-washable!
+We suggest the following standards for best results:

-Every step of the quilt-making process requires a specific woman's proficiency.
-Every one of our ladies focuses on either piecing or quilting.
-For that reason, a minimum of 2 ladies are involved in making each quilt.
-The women who stitch the tops with each other concentrate on piecing specific quilt patterns.
+Every step of the quilt-making process calls for a certain woman's know-how.
+Each of our ladies focuses on either assembling or quilting.
+As a result, at least two ladies are associated with making each quilt.
+The ladies who sew the tops together specialize in assembling specific quilt patterns.
 Considering that each quilter's stitches are different, just one lady does the quilting per quilt.
-This system enables each lady to come to be a professional in her work.
+This system allows each woman to become an expert in her work.